caiomontenegro/course_Vue/readme.md

 </br>

-`watchers`: Watchers works watching some data our computed, for execute some logic, that is, always that the property watched change, the logic will be executed.
+`watchers`: Watchers works watching some data our computed, for execute some logic, but don't to return another value based on the watched value.
+The objetive is execute some logic.
 The name should be the same name of the computed our data that being watched.
 </br>

 **Use**: Run in real time, ever the data changed.
 Use for any non-data updated your want to make.
 Named with the same name as the property being assisted.
 Recomended in the http requests.